mdavids/rfc/content/draft-davids-forsalereg-19.md

 Since this method relies on DNS TXT records, standard content rules apply as defined in [@RFC1035, (see) section 3.3.14].
-This includes the possibility of representing non-ASCII data in the content value.
+This includes the possibility of including non-ASCII data in the content value.

 When non-ASCII data is used, interpretation may become ambiguous.
 For this reason, it is **RECOMMENDED** that text in content values be encoded in UTF-8 [@!RFC3629],